hudsonm62/PS-Kari/README.md

 # Kari 狩り

-Simple and efficient Suspicious App Registration Hunter for Microsoft Tenants.
+Simple and efficient Suspicious App Hunter for Microsoft Tenants.

 ## Overview

-Kari is a tool designed to detect suspicious and stale app registrations in your Microsoft tenant.
+Kari is a tool designed to detect suspicious and stale Enterprise Applications in your Microsoft tenant.
 It helps identify potential security risks by analyzing apps based on a predefined criteria.
 This provides administrators a way to maintain a secure environment, by flagging apps that require investigation or review.

 ## Usage